Bernard Opper

 Bernard Opper (September 1, 1915 – February 24, 2000) was an All-American basketball player for the Kentucky Wildcats and then professional player in the National Basketball League and American Basketball League.

 Early life

-Opper was a native of the Bronx, New York, and was Jewish.
+Opper was a native of Bronx, New York, and was Jewish.
 He attended Morris High School from 1931 to 1935.

 College

 He went on to play college basketball at the University of Kentucky from 1936 to 1939.
 A guard, Opper earned All-Southeastern Conference honors in all three varsity seasons he played.
 He helped guide Kentucky to the 1937 SEC Tournament championship and then the 1938 regular season title.
 As a senior in 1938–39, he was named a Consensus Second Team All-American.
 Opper finished his 59-game Kentucky career with 265 points.

 Professional

 After college, Opper spent nine years as a professional basketball player, first in the National Basketball League (NBL) and then in the American Basketball League (ABL).